akrzemi1/papers/notes/contracts.md

 A bug results from an interaction between the code before the contract declaration and the value constraint itself.
 The behavior of a program with a bug can differ from one translation to the other based on compiler switches.
 This is similar to implementation-defined behavior except that we try to specify in more detail what the variance in behavior is, and under what conditions.

+[Note: a program with a bug can still be a well-formed, UB-free program.]

 =======================